RevenueHunt/docs/docs/reference/app-settings.md

     **Metafields Namespaces** - We will import the metafields information for the following namespaces.
 You will then be able to display this information on the product's result page.
 In this section, we'll display a list of metafield categories found in your store.
 You can toggle the button to activate the metafields and follow this article to show them in the quiz: [How to Add Product Metafileds](https://docs.revenuehunt.com/how-to-guides/add-product-metafields/).

 === "Shopify V2"

+    !!! warning

+        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+It is currently in the beta testing phase.
+Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     ![manual_shopifyV2_appsettings_catalogue](/images/manual_shopifyV2_appsettings_catalogue.png)